-Common Course Number: ECE101 (formerly CDV K111); 3 Credit Hours
+Common Course Number: ECE\101 (formerly CDV K111); 3 Credit Hours

 This course introduces students to a study of the historical, anthropological, psychological, philosophical, and social perspectives of early care and education for children ages 0-8.
 The course acquaints students with trends in educational settings including the organization, history, and governance of American schools.
 The course includes the study of child development, learning models, and the multiple roles in the early childhood education profession.
 Field trips and observations of early childhood programs will be required.
-(Throughout this course, you are required to complete 20 additional onsite observations and tasks with children).

-Prerequisites: ENG K100 eligibility or permission of instructor.
+Prerequisites: ENG\ K100 eligibility or permission of instructor.